Wildlife Observation PoC A Complete Success

 So in this way you can find all the images that show a particular deer.
 But what if instead, you are interested in the total number of individuals in all of the images?
 Can this also be determined?

 Yes, this is possible in a very similar way.
 For this purpose, the similarities of each image to all other images are initially determined.
-With the help of these similarities, the images can then be divided into clusters.
+These similarities can then be used to divide the images into clusters.
 You sort of isolate the individual deer in the images.
 Within a cluster, the features of the deer in the images are very similar and probably show the same individual.
 In contrast, the images from other clusters show deer with differing features.
 The number of clusters is then equal to the number of individual deer in all of the images.

 Could the procedure be applied to other species?